 Once it became clear that the buildings would be completed on schedule, the Patricks began their raid on National Hockey Association players.
 While the PCHA had but three clubs to start, it had only 23 players signed.
 The players were paid through the PCHA and not by individual teams, as was the practice in the NHA.

 The PCHA was officialized on December 7, 1911, and the league was operated by brothers Frank and Lester, who would play and manage the Vancouver and Victoria franchises respectively.
-A third team, the New Westminster Royals, were operated independently, and upon failure to build an arena, would be abandonned by the PCHA two seasons later.
+A third team, the New Westminster Royals, were operated independently, and upon failure to build an arena, would be abandoned by the PCHA two seasons later.

 The Victoria arena opened to the public on Christmas day 1911, with the first PCHA league game being played on January 3, 1912 - almost one year to the date that the Patricks hatched their new league plans.